Michael Crichton: Video games and computing

 In the book, Crichton predicts a number of events in the history of computer development, that computer networks would increase in importance as a matter of convenience, including the sharing of information and pictures that we see online today, which the telephone never could.
 He also makes predictions for computer games, dismissing them as "the hula hoops of the 80s," and saying "already there are indications that the mania for twitch games may be fading."
 In a section of the book called "Microprocessors, or how I flunked biostatistics at Harvard," Crichton again seeks his revenge on the teacher who had given him abnormally low grades in college.
 Within the book, Crichton included many self-written demonstrative Applesoft (for Apple II) and BASICA (for IBM PC compatibles) programs.

-Amazon is a graphical adventure game created by Crichton and produced by John Wells.
+Amazon is a graphic adventure game created by Crichton and produced by John Wells.
 Trillium released it in the United States in 1984 initially for the Apple II, Atari 8-bit computers, and Commodore 64.
 Amazon sold more than 100,000 copies, making it a significant commercial success at the time.
 It has plot elements similar to those previously used in Congo.
 Crichton started a company selling a computer program he had originally written to help him create budgets for his movies.
 He often sought to utilize computing in films, such as Westworld, which was the first film to employ computer-generated special effects.
 He also pushed Spielberg to include them in the Jurassic Park films.
-For his pioneering use of computer programs in film production he was awarded the Academy Award for Technical Achievement in 1995.
+For his pioneering use of computer programs in film production he was awarded the 1994 Academy Award for Technical Achievement.